H-Mateus/personal_website/content/authors/admin/index.md

 description: "Personal website of Gabriel Mateus Bernardo Harrington"
 ---

+I am currently a Research Associate as a bioinformatician at the [Dementia Research Institute](https://ukdri.ac.uk/), [Cardiff University](https://www.cardiff.ac.uk/), working on Alzheimer's disease with a focus towards genomics.
-I am currently a PhD student at [Keele Univeristy](https://www.keele.ac.uk/research/).
-My research focuses on the prognosis of spinal cord injury.
+I completed my PhD in biomedical engineering at [Keele Univeristy](https://www.keele.ac.uk/research/) in 2021, where my research focused on biomarkers and prognosis of spinal cord injury.
-I have been investigating the value of blood parameters measured as part of routine care in predicting the level of neurological recovery a patient may have.
-I am also using proteomic techniques and ELISAs to further analyse patient blood to identify potential novel biomarkers that may predict recovery.

 I graduated from the [Lancaster University](https://www.lancaster.ac.uk/) in with a BSc in biological sciences in 2016.
 Upon completing my degree I obtained an internship at the [Bionics institute](http://www.bionicsinstitute.org/) in Melbourne, Australia.